 Tonga is one of the only countries in the world where you can swim with humpback whales, and as it stands right now, you can do it guilt-free because there are ethical standards in place that keep the animal’s best interest at heart.
 Nothing like swimming next to a 30 ton mammal in the middle of the ocean to remind you how small you are.

 I mean it.
 You can have the whole beach to yourself.
 Sometimes the whole bar, whole road, whole boat, and the whole hostel, too!
 Granted, I went at the end of the tourist season, but still.
 You’d never find yourself alone on the beach in Fiji or Thailand, would you?
 I felt like an explorer the whole time and I love that.
 Isn’t that why we travel?

 4. The Friendly Islands

 They’re called the Friendly Islands for a reason!
 Everyone is always smiling and keen to chat.
 A bonus if you’re not into haggling, is that no one is ever trying to rip you off.
-You may do a little bargaining at a market, but even taxi drivers are honest about what they charge!
+You may do a wee bit of bargaining at a market, but even taxi drivers are honest about what they charge!
 Imagine that!
 It’s not just that everyone is happy, but we were welcomed in to someone’s church on Sunday for an afternoon feast, and given a free lift into town by a neighbour.
-All about good vibes!
+Tonga is all about good vibes!